ssp4all/csc-510-hw-03/README.md

 It is safe to say that Ruby is obscure for most of the participants.
 But still, when shown a snippet of Ruby code; all of them felt debugging a Ruby code was of easy or moderate difficulty.
 It seems participants felt Ruby was easier to read and understand despite not using Ruby a lot prior to this.

 During the debugging, most of the participants were able to find all the bugs in the code, while all of them being able to find atleast one bug in it.
-After debugging the code, most of the participants felt more or less the same about the difficulty of debugging Ruby as when they saw the snippet of code before the test, with only one of the participant thinking it was hard.
+But after debugging the code, there was a significant shift in their opinion regarding the difficulty of debugging this code.
+While the people finding Ruby "easy" dropped from 60% to 30%, while 60% of the participants now found the code to be of moderate difficulty, which is jump up from 40%, with only one of the participant thinking it was hard.
+Previously, no one had felt it was hard.

 The team members who were observers during the task found that most of the participants were unable to understand what the error message was about and were put-off by the way ranges work in Ruby.
 But except that, most of them quickly understood what was the error in the code.